-This is a level of unfiltered mortal terror you hope never to experience, you hope none of your loved ones ever experience, you hope nobody ever experiences.
-The reality of it is still brutal and shocking, that real people actually went through that a few weeks ago.
+It is a level of unfiltered mortal terror you hope never to experience, you hope none of your loved ones ever experience, you hope nobody ever experiences.
+The reality is brutal and shocking.

-All this has been swirling around my head for a while, and will probably continue to do for a while yet.
+Such thoughts have been swirling around my head for a while, and will probably continue to for a while yet.
 Personally I don’t think ‘everything happens for a reason’ and I don’t believe the search for meaning is always constructive, although there were clearly grave errors of judgement made in this case.

 You think about the alternative realities: the one where Sala is an immediate success on the pitch and saves Cardiff from relegation, or the less remarkable one where he struggles in the Premier League, Cardiff are relegated and he spends a frustrating season in the Championship before finally gaining a transfer away from Britain.

-On Sunday February 3rd there was a first privately crowdfunded underwater search in an identified area a short distance from the French coast.
+Sunday February 3rd saw the first privately crowdfunded underwater search in an identified area a short distance from the French coast.
 Led by an industry specialist well skilled in such ocean investigations, the aircraft was promptly found.

 A body was soon extracted and taken to a coroner in Dorset on the south coast of England, where it was identified late on February 7th to be that of Emiliano Sala.